-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will grow by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will increase by 13 percent by 2028.

-There are a couple of reasons why these positions are increasing so quickly.
-One is homeowners using government incentives to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot housing market and a home shortage that’s driven a bump in new construction residences.
+There are a couple of reasons why these jobs are increasing so fast.
+One is homeowners tapping into government refunds to get more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
+Lastly, there’s the red-hot home market and a home shortage that’s driven an increase in new construction houses.

-A HVAC technician is a person who services, installs and maintains heating and cooling units.
-Most serve both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+An HVAC technician is someone who services, installs and maintains heating and cooling equipment.
+Most work with both homeowners and business owners.
+And, most important, you’ll be skilled in:

 - Air conditioners